 Is a DUI a Felony, or a Misdemeanor?

-Driving under the influence is taken seriously by states, but there are key differences in the way some states handle the offense.
+Driving under the influence is taken seriously by all states, but there are key differences in the way some states handle the offense.
 Currently, forty-six states have felony DUI laws on the books, and four do not.
 Maryland, Maine, New Jersey, and Pennsylvania do not have felony DUI laws, and neither does the District of Columbia.

 - Excessive Blood Alcohol content — if the BAC of the driver is higher than specified amount (often twice the legal limit) most states consider the offense a felony.
+This is because this high level signifies an extreme level of intoxication and lack of safety.

 - Injury or death — if you are in an accident as a result of your drunk driving, and another party is injured or killed, the misdemeanor DUI may be considered a felony.
 Additionally, there may be separate legal charges as a result of the death or injury.
+This is not surprising, as a serious crash resulting in death or injury would result in consequences even if alcohol were not involved.
+With alcohol involved, it becomes more serious.

 - Property damage — if your drunk driving resulted in property damage to an individual or government property, this may be considered an aggravated DUI/a felony by some states.
+The offender may be responsible for paying for the cost of the property damage in addition to other offense-related fines

 - Multiple offenses within a set time frame — the limits vary by state, but many will increase consequences and potentially bump a misdemeanor to a felony if it’s the second or third offense within 5 years or less.
 The felony consequences will then be applied.
+This is an attempt to deter repeat offenders and punish them accordingly if they do reoffend.

 Will I Be Required to Take DUI Classes?